1991 Indian general election: Background

-Mandal-Mandir Issue
+Mandal-Mandir issue

 While the Mandal Commission report released by the VP Singh government suggested giving 27 per cent reservation to the Other Backward Castes (OBCs) in government jobs, it led to widespread violence and protests across the country with many students from the Forward Caste groups in and around the capital city of Delhi even setting themselves on fire in opposition to increase in reservations.
 Violence also erupted between Scheduled Caste groups, who opposed increasing reservation for other communities & OBC groups, who supported reservation for their own community.
 'Mandir' represented the hallmark of this election, where there was a debate over construction of Ram Mandir at the disputed site of the Babri Masjid in Ayodhya which the Hindu right wing Bharatiya Janata Party was using as its major election manifesto.
 To counter the intense religious polarisation unleashed due to the Ram mandir movement, the ruling Janata Dal heavily campaigned on implementing the Mandal Commission report, which the BJP alleged was a ploy to undermine Hindu unity.

 The Mandir-Mandal issue led to numerous riots in many parts of the country and the electorate was polarised on caste and religious lines.
 With the Janata Dal beginning to fall apart into different splinter groups each supporting a particular caste in a specific state, the Congress (I) managed to make the most of the polarisation, by getting the most seats and forming a minority government.

 Rajiv Gandhi assassination

 A day after the first round of polling took place on 20 May, former prime minister Rajiv Gandhi was assassinated while campaigning for Margatham Chandrasekar in Sriperembudur.
 The remaining election days were postponed until mid-June and voting finally took place on 12 and 15 June.

 Since the assassination took place after first phase of polling in 211 of 534 constituencies and the balance constituencies went to polls after the assassination, the 1991 results varied greatly between phases.
-Congress (I) was almost wiped out in the first phase, and rode a massive sympathy wave of public grief to sweep the second phase.
-The result was a Congress (I)-led minority government supported by the Janata Dal led by P. V. Narasimha Rao, who had previously announced his retirement from politics.
+After the assassination, voter sentiment shifted dramatically, many undecided and regional voters moved toward INC for stability.
+Congress (I) retained strong regional dominance in parts of India that voted in the first polling phase, and although Rajiv Gandhi's assassination affected public sentiment, it did not result in a national seat sweep in later phases,which included major states where BJP and Janata Dal won a large share of seats.
+The result was a Congress (I)-led minority government supported by the Janata Dal and led by P. V. Narasimha Rao, who had previously announced his retirement from politics.
 While Rao had not contested in the election, he contested in a by-election in Nandyal which he won by a record five lakh votes.